CrayLabs/SmartSim/doc/orchestrator.rst

 ========
 Overview
 ========
-The orchestrator is an in-memory database with features built for AI-enabled workflows including online training, low-latency inference, cross-application data exchange, online interactive visualization, online data analysis, computational steering, and more.
-The ``Orchestrator`` can be thought of as a general feature store capable of storing numerical data, ML models, and scripts.
+The ``Orchestrator`` is an in-memory database with features built for AI-enabled workflows including online training, low-latency inference, cross-application data exchange, online interactive visualization, online data analysis, computational steering, and more.
-The orchestrator is capable of performing inference and script evaluation using data in the feature store.
-Any SmartSim ``Model`` or ``Ensemble`` model can connect to the ``Orchestrator`` via the :ref:`SmartRedis<smartredis-api>` client library to transmit data, execute ML models, and execute scripts.

-SmartSim offers two types of orchestrator deployments: :ref:`clustered deployment<Clustered Deployment>` and :ref:`colocated deployment<Colocated Deployment>`.
-Continue to the respective deployment sections for information on deployment types.

-Below is a diagram demonstrating an orchestrator as a general feature store capable of storing numerical data (tensors and datasets), AI models, and scripts (TorchScript).
+An ``Orchestrator`` can be thought of as a general feature store capable of storing numerical data (Tensors and Datasets), AI Models, and scripts (TorchScripts).
 Combined with the SmartRedis clients, the ``Orchestrator`` is capable of hosting and executing AI models written in Python on CPU or GPU.
-The ``Orchestrator`` supports models written with TensorFlow, Pytorch, TensorFlow-Lite, or models saved in an ONNX format (e.g. sci-kit learn).
+The ``Orchestrator`` supports AI Models written with TensorFlow, Pytorch, TensorFlow-Lite, or models saved in an ONNX format (e.g. sci-kit learn).

 .. |orchestrator| image:: images/Orchestrator.png